ArchieMucharla/Timely/doc/ProjectProposal.md

 ## Description:

 This application provides users with a powerful tool to explore and visualize historical and academic events based on specific topics.
-The core problem it addresses is the lack of a dynamic, user-driven platform for viewing topic-based event timelines.
+The core problem it addresses is the lack of a dynamic platform for viewing topic-based event timelines.

-By allowing users to generate their own customized timelines and refine searches, this application serves students, researchers, and history enthusiasts who seek to understand the evolution of various fields.
-The ability to add personal events also makes it a versatile tool for storytelling and tracking personal milestones.
+By allowing users to create their own customized timelines and refine searches, this application serves students, researchers, and history enthusiasts who seek to understand the relation of various fields.
+The ability to add personal events also makes it a tool for tracking personal milestones and exploring friends' life stories.

-Key Features
+### Key Features ###

 1. View Events: Users can explore categorized events (e.g., historical, academic, personal) and toggle them on/off.
 They can filter events based on timeframes and expand event details.